techworkersco/twc-site-nl/subscribe-redirect.md

 2. Our internal communication happens via the [Telegram group chat](https://t.me/+-7rD_lN0tP1kNjNi).
 A volunteer will send you an invite, if you provided a phone number or Telegram handle
 3. You will also receive an invite to our Slack, where you can meet tech workers from other TWC chapters 🌍

 In the meantime, join one of our [upcoming events](/events)!
-If you have any further questions, you can contact us at join@techworkersberlin.com
+If you have any further questions, you can contact us at join@techwerks.nl

 ## Social media links
 {%include links.html %}